-Introductory remarks : Maria da Graça Carvalho & Beatrice Covassi, Members of the European Parliament and Co-Chairs of the Sustainable, Long-term Investments & Competitive European Industry Intergroup
+The event was co-chaired by Maria da Graça Carvalho & Beatrice Covassi, Members of the European Parliament and Co-Chairs of the Sustainable, Long-term Investments & Competitive European Industry Intergroup.

-Panel discussion (moderated by Bernardo Matos, Director EU Government Relations, Bentley Systems):
+The panel discussion, moderated by Bernardo Matos, Director EU Government Relations, Bentley Systems, gathered:

 - Mark Van Stiphout, Deputy Head of Unit “Innovation, Research, Digitalisation, Competitiveness” at Directorate-General for Energy, European Commission